 Can't stop eating sugar?
-Here's five reasons you're not addicted to sugar, and the REAL culprit that fueling your sweet tooth.
+Here's five reasons you're not addicted to sugar, and the REAL culprit that's fueling your sweet tooth.

 Back when I was watching this show, I was still trying to figure out my position.
-At the time, I didn't fully grasp the powerful pull dieting mentality has on food choices and eating behaviors.
+At the time, I didn't fully grasp the powerful pull diet mentality has on food choices and eating behaviors.
 But now, I'm of the firm belief that outside of the possibility of a few rare clinical situations, sugar addiction does not exist.
-Here's five reasons why:
+Here are five reasons why:

-Yes, if you look at the health of our nation, added sugar in all forms, absolutely, positively, takes a deadly toll.
+Yes, if you look at the health of our nation, added sugar in all forms, absolutely, positively, takes a toll.
 But this is because of the sheer quantity we consume.
 According to recent studies, the average American adult consumes 22 teaspoons a day while children consume a shocking 32 teaspoons daily.
 To put that in perspective, most organizations recommend less than 9 teaspoons daily.
-It's this massive consumption of sugar (and the heavily processed, nutrient poor foods in which it's frequently found) that's deadly, not sugar by itself.
+It's this massive consumption of sugar (and the heavily processed, nutrient poor foods in which it's frequently found) that can have an effect on health, not sugar by itself.

 No study has ever linked health concerns with moderate amounts of sugar, which can make eating healthfully more pleasurable, an important and often overlooked facet of health.
 I think even the most ardent sugar-phobes would admit the occasional consumption of something sweet isn't going to lead to have any health concerns.
 I don't think we can say the same thing about crystal meth.